jahschwa/sibyl/README.md

 ## Dependencies
 You'll need the following installed in order to use sibyl:
  - [jabberbot][1] - extensible XMPP bot using xmpppy - `pip install jabberbot` or `sudo apt-get install python-jabberbot`
+ - [requests][2] - HTTP request and wrapper library - `pip install requests` or `sudo apt-get install python-requests`
- - [smbc][2] - python bindings for smbclient - `pip install pysmbc` or `sudo apt-get install python-smbc`
+ - [smbc][3] - python bindings for smbclient - `pip install pysmbc` or `sudo apt-get install python-smbc`

 ## JabberBot
 By default sibyl is setup to join an XMPP MUC (i.e. group chat) but you can change that if you want.
-Refer to the [examples directory][3] for JabberBot.
+Refer to the [examples directory][4] for JabberBot.
 Adding additional commands is easy as well.
 Simply define a new method inside the `GrandBot` class and preface it with `@botcmd` to register the command.

 Note that there is currently a bug in JabberBot.
 It does not correctly ignore message from itself when in a MUC.
 This is fixed naievly in sibyl by simply searching for `NICKNAME` in the from field of XMPP replies.
 Therefore, as currently implemented, any user whose name contains sibyl's `NICKNAME` will be ignored.

 ## XBMC/Kodi
 Sibyl interfaces with XBMC using its JSON-RPC web interface.
-In order to use it, you must enable the web server in XBMC as described [here][4].
+In order to use it, you must enable the web server in XBMC as described [here][5].

 ## CEC
 Sibyl uses the `cec-client` bash script to give commands over HDMI-CEC to an attached TV.
 This should be installed on most Pi distros by default.
 If not, debian derivatives can install with `sudo apt-get install cec-client`.